raml-org/raml-spec/versions/raml-10/raml-10.md

 This section is informative.

-The RAML type system borrows from object oriented programming languages such as Java, as well as from XSD and JSON Schemas.
+The RAML type system borrows from object oriented programming languages such as Java, as well as from XSD and JSON Schema.

 RAML Types in a nutshell: